 - They will receive a 13-month (AWS) payment each year.

-- They will save 10% cash of their gross monthly income for the purchase of their first property.
+- They will save 10% of their gross monthly income in cash for the purchase of their first property.

 - Calculations will be based on an approximate three-year accumulation of cash and CPF savings.